Which Program Level is Right for Me?

 |Explore All||Explore All||Explore All||Explore All|

 *This chart represents the average of most of our programs.
 Credits required for completion, number of courses, and credits accepted for transfer may vary by program.
-(For example, the Bachelor of Engineering degree is 128 credit hours for completion.)
+(For example, the Bachelor of Engineering degree is 128 credit hours for completion and the Bachelor of Nursing degree completion is 5 years.)
 Completion time is dependent on transfer credits accepted and the number of courses completed each term.
 Please view your individual program for more detailed requirements.

 Undergraduate Admissions Requirements